tushar-sharma/prep-coding/java/JavaQuestions.md

 # Java Questions

-1. What's the difference between String & String Builder vs String String Buffer?
+**1. What's the difference between String, String Builder, String Buffer?
 Which one is thread safe class?
-Which one is faster, String Buffer or String builder?
+Which one is faster, String Buffer or String builder?**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Strings are immutable.
 The object is stored in Constant String Pool.
 Every immutable object in Java is thread safe ,that implies String is also thread safe.